auoie/twitch-vods/NOTES.md

   Maybe put these in a database so that I can retrieve them if the program restarts.
   Maybe have some additional service that monitors for client id and cloudfront domains to periodically update the database.
 - Maybe update the list of domains with the domains retrieved via graphql and persist this to DB
+- Return VOD to VODs list if it is still live using the GraphQL client to check